Are you Inspiring or Gloomy?

 In order to do this, you need to give yourself the caring and compassion that you keep trying to get from others with your complaining, gloomy behavior.
 Just acting cheerful, when you really feel awful inside, isn’t going to do much for you or for your relationships.
 Most people can easily pick up inauthentic behavior, so a superficial Pollyanna attitude is not going to be well received.

 The real issue here is whether you are loving yourself or abandoning yourself.
-When you abandon yourself – by judging yourself, ignoring your feelings, turning to various addictions to avoid your feelings, and making others responsible for your feelings of worth and lovability – you will feel gloomy.
+When you abandon yourself – by judging yourself, ignoring your feelings, turning to various addictions to avoid your feelings, eating junk, and making others responsible for your feelings of worth and lovability – you will feel gloomy.
 While it’s easy to believe that your misery is due to something external – finances, relationships, unmet expectations – much of the time these feelings are coming from your own self-abandonment.
 If you are abandoning yourself and then acting cheerful, it is likely that the intent of your cheerfulness is the same as the intent of your complaining – to get something from someone else to make you feel better.

 To be truly caring and inspiring to others, you need to be genuinely peaceful inside, and this comes only from taking loving care of yourself – of your emotions, your physical wellbeing, your spiritual wellbeing, your financial wellbeing, and your sense of integrity.

-In order to never allow yourself to say anything gloomy to others, you first have to stop indulging yourself in saying gloomy things to yourself, which means that you need to become aware of the overt and subtle ways you scare yourself and judge yourself from your programmed ego wounded self.
+In order to not allow yourself to say anything gloomy to others, you first have to stop indulging yourself in saying gloomy things to yourself, which means that you need to become aware of the overt and subtle ways you scare yourself and judge yourself from your programmed ego wounded self.
 As long as you indulge yourself in thinking scary and judgmental thoughts, you will be creating your own misery, which you then may dump onto others with your whining and complaining.

 Imagine how wonderful our relationships and our world would be if all of us took responsibility for our own feelings instead of making others responsible.